-Keijzer, Dr Merel
+Keijzer, Prof. Merel

 Merel Keijzer is Professor of Linguistics & English as a Second Language.
 She performs her research on second language acquisition and bilingualism, with a special focus on multilingualism and aging.
 What is the best way (for the elderly) to learn English and can English learning have a positive effect on (mental) health?
 In her new position as Professor she will focus on developing education in the field of English linguistics and English language development, from primary school to bilingual secondary education, as well as conduct research into existing English language methods, language education to the elderly and cognitive effects.